akoutmos/prom_ex/README.md

 You may think to yourself that with all these metrics being collected and scraped, that the performance of your application my be impacted.
-Luckily PromEx is built upon the solid foundation established by the `Telemetry`, `TelemetryMetrics`, and `TelemetryMetricsPrometheus` projects.
+Luckily PromEx is built upon the solid foundation established by the `Telemetry`, `TelemetryMetrics`, and the `TelemetryMetricsPrometheus` projects.
 These libraries were designed to be as lightweight and performant as possible.
 From some basic stress tests that I have run, I have been unable to observe any meaningful or measurable performance reduction (thank you OTP and particularly ETS ;)).
 Here are six sample stress tests using [wrk2](https://github.com/giltene/wrk2) with PromEx enabled and disabled with the following initialization
 configuration: